Brionengine/System-Integration-Interface-S.I.I-Program/README.md

-# SII Quantum AI Framework - User Guide
+# SI Quantum AI Framework - User Guide

 ## Overview
-The System Integration Interface (SII) Quantum AI Framework is designed to autonomously integrate, configure, and optimize project components using quantum and classical resources.
+The System Integration (SI) Quantum AI Framework is designed to autonomously integrate, configure, and optimize project components using quantum and classical resources.
 This framework is modular, scalable, and highly adaptable to complex systems.

 ## Key Components
 1. **Quantum AI Core** - Manages memory, processing, and self-healing tasks using quantum algorithms.